ethicalabs-ai/completionist/README.md

 This command will:

 - Use the `Context` column from the input dataset as the prompt.
-- Save the LLM's response to the `Response` column in the output.
 - Use `hf.co/ethicalabs/Kurtis-E1.1-Qwen3-4B-GGUF:latest` for generation.
 - Defines a system prompt to prepend to each user prompt.
 - Store the resulting dataset in `generated_dataset.parquet` locally.